Cellis9421/PHP-Snippets/README.md

-# Tutorial
+# PHP Snippets

-This is my tutorial repository.
+This is a collection of various PHP snippets from work I have done.